Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 The proof of these results can be made directly by using identities of quasideterminants only, such as, noncommutative Jacobi identity, homological relations, and Gilson-Nimmo's derivative formula \cite{GHN, GHN2}.
+(For the compact representations of $J$, see especially Appendix A in \cite{GHN}.)
 This implies that {\it noncommutative B\"acklund transformations are identities of quasideterminants}.